Erasmus+ International Dimension - Mobility for Studies (SMS)

 This scholarship is associated to the TUMexchange-Program: Only selected students can apply for this scholarship.
 TUM IC will contact these students directly after their nomination for a TUMexchange spot.

-Within the scope of the International Dimension of ERASMUS+ grants are available from march 2018 until july 2019 for the following partner universities: :
+Within the scope of the International Dimension of Erasmus+ grants are available for the following TUMexchange partner universities:

-- Hebrew University of Jerusalem / Tel Aviv University / Technion
+- Israel: Hebrew University of Jerusalem / Tel Aviv University / Technion

-- University of Tokyo (UTokyo - nur Graduate School Engineering und Graduate School Information Science & Technology) / Kyoto University
+- Japan: University of Tokyo (UTokyo - nur Graduate School Engineering und Graduate School Information Science & Technology)/ Kyoto University

 The following types of funding are available for stays abroad: